pnsaeta/p064/docs/FO-Numerical-FFT.md

     return f
 ~~~~

-To test Cooley_Tukey, let's run the following code and compare the transform and the inverse transforms to our expectations.
+To test Cooley_Tukey, let's run the following code and compare the transform and the inverse transform to our expectations.

 ~~~~ python
 t = np.linspace(0,4*np.pi, 64, endpoint=False)